emschu/oerc/README.md

 ## Usage

-After installing `oerc` and setting it up, you should run at least one time the `oerc fetch` command.
+After installing `oerc` and setting it up, you should run the `oerc fetch` command at least once.

-It is recommended to update the program data regularly, e.g. daily, by using a (unix) **cron job** which runs `oerc fetch` and `oerc search`.
+It is recommended to update the program data regularly, e.g. daily, by using a (Unix) **cron job** which runs `oerc fetch` and `oerc search`.

-While it is possible to run `oerc server` in a user session, you should consider to create a systemd service to run and control the web server (backend + frontend) in the background persistently.
+While it is possible to run `oerc server` in a user session, you should consider creating a systemd service to run and control the web server (backend + frontend) in the background persistently.

-The following systemd service file is a simple example to integrate `oerc` with systemd in a Linux system:
+The following systemd service file is a simple example to integrate `oerc` with systemd on a Linux system:

 **oerc.service:**